Thinkersbluff/dgus-reloaded_klipper/README.md

 To enable the CR6 UI functionality, it is necessary to edit a few of the Desuuuu/Klipper files, for which I needed to make my own (this) fork.

 ## Is This Klipper Fork Using the latest Klipper3D/master version?
-No.
+Sort of...
 As of Jan 2023:
 - the latest release of Klipper is 0.11.0, available 28 Nov 2022.
 - Klipper3D are also signalling there may be a new Klipper release in Feb 2023
 - the Desuuuu fork was last updated with Klipper 0.10.0, available 29 Sept 2022.
-- this CR6Community Edition is a fork of the Desuuuu fork.
+- On 25 an 2023, Thinkersbluff was able to update the Klipper in this fork to 0.11.0, by merging this repo with [another fork of Klipper3D/Master maintained by gbkwiatt](https://github.com/gbkwiatt/klipper)

-Worst-case, this solution may always be limited to exploiting [the features and capabilities of Klipper at release 0.10.0](https://github.com/Thinkersbluff/dgus-reloaded_klipper/blob/DGUS-ReloadedForCR6/docs/Releases.md).
+- For as long as Thinkersbluff is able to continue merging this fork with the latest Klipper3D/Master version, he will do so.

-Because of the customizations in some of the klipper/src/ files, updating this fork is not as simple as using GitHub to merge this repo with the Klipper3D master branch.
-If and when Desuuuu updates his fork, I will certainly update this one, but I have neither the expertise nor the time to decipher the conflicts introduced by recent upstream mods to the stm32 serial interface modules.
+Worst-case, however, this solution may someday be limited to exploiting [the features and capabilities of Klipper at the last release with which we were able to merge without conflict](https://github.com/Thinkersbluff/dgus-reloaded_klipper/blob/DGUS-ReloadedForCR6/docs/Releases.md).

  ## How to Contribute